JazzMaster/LazGFX/README.md

 This is WIP- expect the occasional build bug.
 I might be break-fixing something.
 (Thats life.)

+Furthermore-

+        Check for a RELEASED UNIT.
+This indicates I tested something.

 Check SDL depends for multimedia.
 (I cant control those..SDL links into them as seperate projects.)